juliosergio/GACDP/README.md

 output: html_document
 ---
 # INTRO
+This document describes the main ideas behind the creation of the main
+program **run_analysis.R** which satisfies the requirements of the
+Getting and Cleaning Data Course Project.

 ## Getting and sorting out information
 At the beginning of the course we were provided with a compressed file named
 "UCI HAR Dataset.zip".
 I'm working in Ubuntu/Linux, so I uncompressed the